 Honestly speaking, when it comes to this topic, you will be the one to decide.
-The answer to the question lies to your preferences.
-However, if your car is already very old then rebuilding the engine will obviously not be worth it.
+The answer to the question lies in your preferences.
+However, if your car is already very old, then, rebuilding the engine will obviously not be worth it.

 Unfortunately, after your engine is rebuilt, your car will not be like brand new since the engine is just a small part of the car’s whole system.
-However, there are other advantages you can get when you avail this kind of service.
+However, there are other advantages you can get when you avail of this kind of service.

 The ECU is the program installed in your car to communicate with the engine.
 If you buy a new engine, you will experience problems regarding the communication and connectivity of the ECU.
-That is why engine swap always requires ECU reprogramming or even ECU replacement.
+That is why an engine swap always requires ECU reprogramming or even ECU replacement.